 - The mandatory commitments one weekend a month, fifteen days out of the year.
 I’ve learned to hesitate before making weekend plans, until I check my calendar.
 In some instances, your unit may allow you to reschedule a drill weekend.

-Success in the Air Force Reserve
+Success with Air Force Reserve Jobs

 I’ve been blessed to have a number of successes in my short career so far.
 I’ve been recognized and awarded for my accomplishments, my performance, and the efforts I’ve put forward in my training.

 As a Reservist, I’m building a second career in a field (Human Resources) unlike my civilian career, including education and training.
 This opens up more opportunities for me, if I should ever decide to make a switch in my civilian careers.
 There are also chances to become a civil servant, and do my military job full-time, again, earning two pensions in the end.

 The first step is to call your local recruiter.
 You’ll make appointments to see him/her, set up that appointment to go to MEPS, take your ASVAB, select your job, and sign your enlistment contract.
 While you’re waiting to ship to BMT, prepare yourself for the physical demands you’ll encounter there.